“The right to vote is precious, almost sacred. It is the most powerful nonviolent tool in a democratic society. We must use it.” Rep. John Lewis

 The right to vote is indeed the most powerful nonviolent tool in a democratic society.
 Every other justice cause is impacted by whether citizens can participate fully, freely, and fairly in elections.

-Recognizing this, Rock Spring is participating in the UCC Central Atlantic Conference’s Faith and Democracy 2022 campaign.
-The campaign represents a unified, and strategic initiative to engage justice leaders, clergy, and churches in non-partisan civic engagement including (1) Voter Registration; (2) Voter Education; (3) Get Out The Vote; (4) Election Protection; and (5) Voting Rights Advancement and Combatting Voter Suppression.
+Recognizing this, Rock Spring is participating in the UCC Central Atlantic Conference’s Faith and Democracy campaign, a unified and strategic initiative to engage justice leaders, clergy, and churches in non-partisan civic engagement including (1) Voter Registration; (2) Voter Education; (3) Get Out The Vote; (4) Election Protection; and (5) Voting Rights Advancement and Combatting Voter Suppression.

-In Virginia, the Central Atlantic Conference is partnering with the UCC’s Southern Conference so that we can build a State-wide effort that will engage low-voter turnout communities throughout Virginia.
-We will again be partnering with the Center for Common Ground to reach out to voters in those communities to encourage them to vote and to provide them with election information.
+We have partnered with the Center for Common Ground to reach out to voters in underrepresented communities to encourage them to vote and to provide them with election information.
+To join in the postcarding campaign, email Rick Hale.

 The Virginia Department of Elections website provides a host of Elections-related information including information on how and where to register and vote in Virginia and on voting deadlines.
 Learn more about ways to Make A Plan to Vote.